0422 428 584

 Patience is the only safety net.
 One change, then leave it alone for several days.
 Plan the edit list, then spread it over a week or ten days.
 And when you do touch core fields, the front-end edits only doctrine, making recent changes through the public-facing Maps interface rather than the dashboard, cuts the risk further.

-After 234 cases, the same five fields keep doing most of the damage.
+Across 300 cases the same five fields keep doing most of the damage, whichever trigger they fire.
 We call them the 5 Kings, by the acronym NAPUC: Name, Address, Phone, URL, Categories.

 Edits to any other field, hours, photos, services, attributes, cause far fewer problems.
 The 5 Kings are the trust signals Google weights heaviest.
 Touch one and the profile gets reviewed.
 Touch three on the same Tuesday and the review escalates fast.